redhat-openshift-ecosystem/community-operators-pipeline/docs/project/develop.md

 #### Playbook case
  To develop a new feature, a developer has to start from [`upstream-community-dev`](https://github.com/redhat-openshift-ecosystem/operator-test-playbooks/tree/upstream-community-dev) branch in playbooks by creating their own branch.

- Make sure that development branch `upstream-community-dev` is synchronized with production one `upstream-community`.
+ Make sure that the development branch `upstream-community-dev` is synchronized with production one `upstream-community`.

 #### Workflow case
 The development branch which is your base branch is [`ci/dev`](https://github.com/redhat-openshift-ecosystem/community-operators-pipeline/tree/ci/dev).
 Please make sure that the development branch `ci/dev` is synchronized with the production branch `ci/latest`.